madanisara/madanisara/README.md

 # Sara Madani
-I am a master student enrolled in the MSc in Artificial Intelligence at Vrije Universiteit Amsterdam.
+Welcome!
+I am Sara, a master student enrolled in the MSc in Artificial Intelligence at Vrije Universiteit Amsterdam.
 I've recently graduated with a BSc in Mathematical and Computing Sciences for Artificial Intelligence at Bocconi University and during my bachelor studies I've attended a semester at Boston College as an exchange student.
 As my studies suggest, I'm really passionate about AI and its applications, including VR and design.

 ## Projects
 ### - SketchUp Models